wp-plugins/wp-retina-2x/readme.txt

 * IMG Rewrite: The IMG Rewrite method rewrites IMG's SRC tags on-the-fly with the retina images directly if the device supports them.
 This method does not work with most caching solutions.
 * Retina-Images: The Retina-Images method uses a server handler: the images will be loaded through the Retina-Images PHP handler.
 Your .htaccess will be modified automatically.

 Pick the one that works best with your hosting and environment.
 WordPress Multi-site are supported as well.
 WP Retina 2x also loves WPEngine and strongly recommend it for your hosting.
+I am trying to keep a tutorial about this plugin up to date and comprehensive here: http://www.totorotimes.com/wp-retina-2x-plugin/.

 Languages: English, French.